bitsmist/bitsmist-js_v1/README.md

 ## Contribution

 Contributions are welcome.
-Currently there is no restrict rule how to contribute yet.
+Currently there are no rules how to contribute yet.

 - **Coding:** Bug report, improvement, advice etc.
 - **Translation:** Since I'm not a native english speaker, I appreciate someone translate into nicer English.
 Ofcourse other languages are welcome.